OctopusDeploy/docs/src/pages/docs/tenants/tenant-deployment-faq.md

 Yes.
 Choose the **Require a tenant for all deployments** option in the project settings.
 For more information refer to our [tenanted deployments](/docs/tenants/tenant-creation/tenanted-deployments) section.

-## Can I require a tenant for all deployments of a project?
+## Can I require a tenant for all deployments of a project? {#always-require-tenant}

 Yes, see the previous question.
 For more information refer to our [tenanted deployments](/docs/tenants/tenant-creation/tenanted-deployments) section.